Blog

 Traditional Angels, Unknown artist

-I can’t seem to find an attribution for the above image and it is widely used on Christian sites.
+While I have been unable to find an attribution for the above image, it is widely used on Christian sites.
 But according to explorefaith.org, “Occasionally, an angel takes the form of an animal.
 According to standard Christian, Jewish, and Muslim belief, an angel can take any form it wishes…”.
-The argument is that, in order to communicate with humans, angels take on human form.
-So again, an idea that I was concerned may be offensive to Christians is again, acceptable tot eh doctrine.
+The idea is, that in order to communicate with humans, angels take on human form.
+So again, an idea that I was concerned may be offensive to Christians is, again, acceptable in the doctrine.

 Elegy, Dec.
 2015 32" h x 42" w oil on canvas